scaleway/terraform-provider-scaleway/docs/resources/cockpit_alert_manager.md

 ## Arguments reference

+This section lists the arguments that are supported:

 - `enable_managed_alerts` - (Optional, Boolean) Specifies whether the alert manager should be enabled.
 Defaults to true.
-- `contact_points` - (Optional, List of Map) A list of contact points with email addresses that will receive alert.
+- `contact_points` - (Optional, List of Map) A list of contact points with email addresses that will receive alerts.
 Each map should contain a single key email.
-- `project_id` - (Defaults to the Project ID specified in the [provider's configuration](../index.md#project_id)) The ID of the Project the Cockpit is associated with.
+- `project_id` - (Defaults to the Project ID specified in the [provider configuration](../index.md#project_id)) The ID of the Project the Cockpit is associated with.
-- `region` - (Defaults to the region specified in the [provider's configuration](../index.md#arguments-reference)) The [region](../guides/regions_and_zones.md#regions) where the [alert manager](https://www.scaleway.com/en/docs/observability/cockpit/concepts/#alert-manager) should be enabled.
+- `region` - (Defaults to the region specified in the [provider configuration](../index.md#arguments-reference)) The [region](../guides/regions_and_zones.md#regions) where the [alert manager](https://www.scaleway.com/en/docs/observability/cockpit/concepts/#alert-manager) should be enabled.

 ## Attributes reference

-This section lists the attributes that are automatically exported when the `cockpit_alert_manager` resource is created:
+This section lists the attributes that are exported when the `scaleway_cockpit_alert_manager` resource is created:

 - `alert_manager_url` - The URL of the alert manager.